rkuyo/auth-impl/README.md

 - Redux (demo)

 ### Scripts
-*Run these in order on initial setup*
+*Run these in order on initial setup.*
 - Create the Postgres instance in Docker: `yarn db`
 - Migrate the database to the latest schema: `yarn migrate`
 - Start the server: `yarn start`